zhangbin1217/DL3/README.md

 ```
 #### Notes

-- The clustering results are highly dependent on the performance of the Similarity Prediction Network (SPN).
-For making a fair comparison, the SPN must be kept the same.
-Our script trains an SPN with random initialization and random data sampling.
-Once the SPN model is trained, the script will reuse the saved SPN and avoid training a new one.
 - The table below presents the clustering performance with the reference SPN [[download]](https://drive.google.com/file/d/1b-TU3lT1GOaMV8Z4DehFAGyOkHJayLF1/view?usp=sharing).
 Put the model file into /outputs folder and run demo_omniglot_transfer.py directly to generate the "MCL(k=100)" column.
 - The performance metric is clustering accuracy (for details, please see [L2C](https://arxiv.org/abs/1711.10125) paper).
 Each value in the table is the average of 3 clustering runs.
 This repository reuses most of the utilities in PyTorch and is different from the Lua-based implementation used in the reference papers.
 The result (the row with "--Average--") shows the same trend as the papers, but the absolute values have a mild difference.
 The MCL results here are better than [the paper](https://arxiv.org/abs/1901.00544).